Federalism in the Philippines: Under President Rodrigo Duterte

 In 2018, surveys showed a lack of awareness on federalism was attributed to the lack of support for the campaign by the public.
 As of August 2020, the Duterte administration was still pursuing the shift to federalism and was considering three options to accomplish this; by amending the 1987 Constitution through Constitutional Convention (Con-Con), Constituent Assembly (Con-Ass), or people's initiative.

+Opinion Polling

+A March 2018 Pulse Asia poll reported that 27% of Filipinos supported a federal government in the Philippines, while 66% expressed opposition and 6% were unsure.
+While another poll by Social Weather Stations in early 2018 showed that 75% where unaware of Federalism as a form of government while 25% said they were aware, with 37% of respondents supporting federalism, 29% opposing, and 34% were unsure.